Is alpaca wool itchy?

 Besides the incredible softness and hypoallergenic quality of alpaca fibers, there's even more reason to choose socks and clothing made from soft baby or superfine alpaca wool over sheep's wool.
 Alpacas are a valued part of South American culture, so the animals are treated well, allowed to graze freely and never harmed for their fleece.
 In fact, shearing them annually is good for their health, as it removes pounds of heavy fur at the warmest time of the year, and allows the farmers to look at the frame of the alpacas tweaking feeding programs and making beneficial heard health decisions.

 100% alpaca wool is incredibly strong and durable despite its fine characteristics, so alpaca socks will remain soft and cozy through loads of washing and wearing.
 Plus, naturally thermal pure alpaca wool is more lightweight and moisture resistant than other wools.
 It will keep your feet warm in cool weather and cool in warm weather all while resisting odors because it doesn't hold water that encourages bacteria growth.
+You can also pair your cozy alpaca wool garments with custom t-shirts online for a perfect, stylish layer.
+Whether you're trying to achieve a casual or dressed-up look, customizing your shirts ensures you'll be as comfortable and warm as possible.

 Learn more about what makes 100% alpaca wool an excellent choice for soft, comfortable, ethical socks and apparel in our myth-busting blog post.
 You'll feel good about treating yourself and your loved ones to high-quality alpaca wool that comes from happy animals and Fair Trade farmers who care as much as you do about our planet's health and your family's comfort.